John Minnix - Compliance Strategist

 CMMC Domain Overview

-• Access Control (AC): This domain emphasizes the management of access to systems, data, and resources.
-It requires strict identity and access management practices to ensure that only authorized individuals can access sensitive information.
-This includes user authentication, role-based access control, multi-factor authentication, and monitoring of access logs.
+This domain focuses on controlling who can access systems and data.
+It requires organizations to implement strict identity and access management policies.
+Key practices include user authentication, role-based access control, use of multi-factor authentication, and regular monitoring of access logs to detect unauthorized activity.

 Does My Business Need CMMC Level 2?